felix-seifert/gohfert-cluster/docs/adrs/01-deploy-k3s-through-ansible.md

 > Adopt Terraform for hardware provisioning (MAAS) and Ansible for K3s deployment

+> [!NOTE]
+> As a proper HA cluster benefits from having a virtual IP for the control plane and non-cloud Kubernetes clusters
+> require an own load balancer, I decided on using the common implementations kube-vip and MetalLB.
+Installing and
+> configuring them manually in my Kubernetes cluster would be redundant.
+Others have automated these same steps already;
+> the Ansible collection `timothystewart6/k3s-ansible` deploys a K3s cluster with these exact tools.
+I therefore opted
+> for using this Ansible collection instead of `k3s-io/k3s-ansible`.

 ### Justification

 * **Maintainability**: The `k3s-ansible` role is actively maintained and widely used.
 Reinventing this logic in